 I don’t know about you, but for me, cultivating an attitude of gratitude has been something that I’ve had to be very intentional about doing.
 Even though I am a pretty optimistic person by nature, I don’t really think gratitude comes naturally to most of us.
 For me, it was a mindset that required thoughtfulness, intentionality, and faithfulness to develop.
-In fact, simply pursuing it has borne the fruit of joy in my life, which in turn make my ongoing efforts to nurture a grateful heart well worth it.
+In fact, merely pursuing it has borne the fruit of joy in my life, which in turn makes my ongoing efforts to nurture a grateful heart well worth it.

 Did you know that having an attitude of gratitude can significantly affect your health?
 A recent study in Primary Health Care Research & Development found that the act of explicitly expressing gratitude lifted people’s mood and sense of well-being.
 Another recent study targeted health-care workers, asking them to journal about why they were grateful.
-The reported experiencing an average 28% reduction in stress, and it halved the risk of depression in those with a history of the disease!
+They reported experiencing an average 28% reduction in stress, and it halved the risk of depression in those with a history of the disease!
 Yet another research study focused on suicidal patients, asking them to write a letter of gratitude.
 In a whopping 90% of cases, it decreased their sense of hopelessness significantly.

 What makes your heart happy?
 I’d love it if you’d leave me a comment and share a few of the things on your joyful list.
 Cultivating an attitude of gratitude is a joyful act unto itself, amirite? 🙂